fbuchsti/News_Analysis_Exam/README.md

 # News Analysis Exam
-This repository contains my exam project for the DS821 News and Market Sentiment Analysis course.
+This repository contains my exam project for the DS821 News and Market Sentiment Analytics course.

 ## Contents
 - `FakeNewsDetection.ipynb`: Full solution with code, explanations, and results